Museum of Contemporary Art

 As soon as the visitor enters the museum after having made a roundabout route, visiting the halls, he arrives at the vestibule that houses the masterpiece of the Japanese artist Haraguchi Noriyuki entitled La Materia e il Pensiero.

 Besides the nine exhibition halls, the museum also has a specialized library, with the audivisive and film library section.

-Among the works that are part of the patrimony of the Museum of Contemporary Art in Teheran we can list those of artists such as Pierre-Auguste Renoir, Lautrec, Paul Gauguin, Pablo Picasso, Max Ernest, Magritte, Jackson Pollock, Franz Jozef Kline, Francis Bacon and other internationally renowned artists.
+Among the works that are part of the heritage of the Tehran Museum of Contemporary Art we can list those of artists such as Pierre-Auguste Renoir, Lautrec, Paul Gauguin, Pablo Picasso, Max Ernest, Magritte, Jackson Pollock, Franz Jozef Kline, Francis Bacon and other internationally renowned artists.